kunokdev/cra-runtime-environment-variables/README.md

 > conf/conf.d/default.conf

-It’s also useful to enable gzip compression so that our assets are more lightweight during network transition:
+It's also useful to enable gzip compression so that our assets are more lightweight during network transition:

 ```